Richard Bram

 Richard Bram (born 1952) is an American street photographer.
 He is based in London and was a member of the In-Public street photography collective.

 Bram has published two books of candid public photographs: Street Photography (2006), a compact collection of black and white photographs taken around the world from 1988 to 2005; and New York (2016), "like a greatest-hits album" of work made between 2005 and 2015 whilst living in New York City.

-His work is held in the permanent collections of the Bibliothèque nationale de France in Paris, George Eastman Museum in Rochester, New York, and the Museum of London.
+His work has been shown in group exhibitions at the Museum of London, Museum of the City of New York, and Derby Museum and Art Gallery as part of Format International Photography Festival.
+It is held in the permanent collections of the Bibliothèque nationale de France in Paris, George Eastman Museum in Rochester, New York, and the Museum of London.

 Life and work

 Bram was born in Philadelphia, Pennsylvania, USA in 1952.
-He attended Arizona State University in Tempe, Arizona where he received a B.Sc. in political science.
-He worked in business then later became a professional photographer.
+He attended Arizona State University in Tempe, Arizona, where he received a B.Sc. in political science.
+He worked in business and then later became a professional photographer.

 Bram lived in Louisville, Kentucky, moving to London in 1997, then New York City in 2008, and back to London around 2016–2017.

 He became a member of the In-Public street photography collective in 2001.